elycruz/gulpw/README.md

       - html
 ```

-- **allowedFileTypes {Array}:** A list of keys/file types to allow for cleaning.

-#####Bundle level config:
+##### In {bundle}.*:
 ```
  clean:
-   - some/file/path/to/clean.js
+   - some/file/path.js
-   - some/file/path/to/clean.css
+   - some/file/path.css
    - etc.
 ```

 ### concat
-The 'concat' task concatenates all files listed in the `files` section of a {bundle-name}.yaml file and
+The 'concat' task concatenates all files listed in keys within the `files` section of a {bundle-name}.yaml file and
-outputs the results
-to the output destination listed in it's config section or 'minify''s config section (if they are not
+outputs the results to the output destination listed in it's config section or 'minify''s config section (if they are not
 defined for the 'concat' config section).

-By default concat works only on works on the `js`, `css`, and/or `html` sections (currently hardcoded
+By default concat works only works on the `js`, `css`, and/or `html` sections (currently hardcoded
 (will be updated later)).

-***Note do not run this task in conjunction with 'build' or 'minify' for any particular bundle cause
+***Note Calling this task in conjunction with 'build' or 'minify' will nullify it's effects since both `minify`
-it's effects will
-be nullified by the other tasks.

-#####Flags:
-Linting/hinting can be skipped by passing anyone of the following flags:
-- `--skip-lint`
-- `--skip-linting`
-- `--skip-hint`
-- `--skip-hinting`

-Or if you want to skip 'csslint' `--skip-csslint` and/or 'jshint' `--skip-jshint`.
+and `build` (calls `minify`) will overwrite it's output.

-#####In 'bundle.wrangler.config.yaml':
+##### In 'bundle.wrangler.config.yaml':
 ```
 tasks:
   concat:
     header: |
       /*!
        * Company Name http://www.company-website.com
        * <%= bundle.options.alias %>.<%= fileExt %> <%= bundle.options.version %> (<%= (new Date()).getTime() %>)
        */
-    cssBuildDir: some/path/to/build/path
+    cssBuildPath: some/path/to/build/path
-    jsBuildDir: some/path/to/build/path
+    jsBuildPath: some/path/to/build/path
-    htmlBuildDir: some/path/to/build/path
+    htmlBuildPath: some/path/to/build/path
     allowedFileTypes:
       - js
       - css